bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ![Flex Shrink Property](https://raw.githubusercontent.com/suraj122/AC-STYLE-images/master/flexbox/flex-shrink2.png)

-However, if we set `0` value for the `flex-shrink` property the item size won't reduce as per the size of the screens.
+However, if we set `0` value for the `flex-shrink` property, the item size won't reduce as per the size of the screens.
 The item will overflow in the flex container.

 ```
   <div class="container">